Lent at Holy Trinity

 Early Service | 8:40 AM

-Late Service | 6 PM
+Family Service | 6 PM

-Ash Wednesday provides the opportunity to reflect and repent on our sinful lives as we begin the Lenten season.
-You may receive ashes on your forehead before or after either of our midweek services at 8:40 AM or 6 PM.
-Ash Wednesday will also be the start of our Lenten Wednesday Series "From Dust to Dawn."
+Ash Wednesday allows us to reflect and repent on our sinful lives as we begin the Lenten season.
+Ash Wednesday will also start our Lenten Wednesday Series "Who I Say I Am."

 Sundays in Lent